BlancoLanda/LandasRLTracker/README.md

 **Keys (Console instance have to be selected for catching the key press):**

-**R:** Reset stats without exiting the program (MMR and W/L global ratios and ratios for every playlist are reset to 0).
+**R:** Reset stats without exiting the program (all stats for every playlist are reset to 0.
+It's like starting a new session).
+**S:** Get a full summary of your current session (Games played, MMR won, ranks gained, etc.)

 ## Information displayed